Quick Answer

 - missing P.Eng seals on structural drawings

-- Tree Preservation Plans missing for the 6 m offset rule
+- Tree Preservation Plans missing the 6 m offset rule

-- drawings not showing the Oak Ridges Moraine Conservation Plan compliance for affected properties
+- drawings that omit Oak Ridges Moraine Conservation Plan compliance for affected properties

 - site plan grading missing or inconsistent with stormwater drainage